 An education pack for teachers

-This KS2 education pack for schools has been designed to complement a new film installed at the Royal Albert Memorial Museum & Art Gallery (RAMM) by artist Michelle Williams Gamaker.
-The film can be viewed in the museum until 25th July 2021 and also online.
+This KS2 education pack for schools has been designed to complement a new film that was commissioned the Royal Albert Memorial Museum & Art Gallery (RAMM) by artist Michelle Williams Gamaker.
+The film can be viewed online.
 This pack provides background information to the film and an insight into contemporary art practice.
 It gives ideas for classroom activities linked to the film and to the National Curriculum.
 There is range of individual and group activities that can be selected as appropriate.

 Michelle Williams Gamaker is a renowned contemporary artist who works with moving image, performance, and films.
 She creates fictional landscapes as settings for the stories she tells through her artworks and she describes her work as ‘fictional activism’.
 She tells stories from the viewpoint of characters who have been forgotten or not listened to.